starzonmyarmz/writings/my-first-sketch-plugin-what-i-learned.md

 ### Late to the Party

-So when I decompressing from this project I realized I belong to the [Team Sketch](http://teamsketch.io/) Slack Team.
+So while I'm decompressing from this project I'm remembering I belong to the [Team Sketch](http://teamsketch.io/) Slack Team.
 I wish I had remembered this earlier because there's a channel dedicated to plug in development, and I'm sure I could've have received a lot of help from there.
 Just scrolling through the last 50 or so messages I saw an assortment of links that would have been useful.

 ### Wrap Up